 Subcutaneous needle (25-27 gauge) and syringe (20mL).

 Ensure that all equipment is in date.
 Open the suture pack on top of the clean procedure trolley.
 Be sure to maintain sterility by only touching the outer part of the packaging.
-Using aseptic technique, empty into the sterile field the sterile gloves, suture material and sterile drape.
+Using aseptic technique, empty the sterile gloves, suture material and sterile drape into the sterile field.
 Keep the rest of the equipment for cleaning and anaesthesia in the plastic tray.

 Aseptic (or sterile) technique refers to the use of certain strategies to prevent transfer of microorganisms and maintain sterility.
 The basic steps involve washing hands thoroughly, working only with sterile equipment and creating barriers to pathogens using, for example, sterile gloves and drapes.
 It involves the creation of a sterile field and ensuring that the outer packaging of the various equipment or any other non-sterile equipment does not contaminate this sterile field.